-Under subsection (a)(1)(B), this act applies to "income, rent, profit, appreciation, or other increase" derived from or traceable to community property under (a)(1)(A).
+Under subsection (a)(1)(B), this act applies to "income, rent, profit, appreciation, or other increase" derived from or traceable to community property under (a)(1)(A):) after moving to a non-community property jurisdiction.
 In some community property jurisdictions, income from separate property is community property.
-Although not included in subsection (a)(1)(B), B)(i) in addition to "income, rent, profit, appreciation, and other increase" from separate property under (a)(1)(B)(ii) in those states where such income is considered community property is included under subsection (a)(1)(A), as that property would be "community property under the law of the jurisdiction where the decedent or the surviving spouse was domiciled" prior to moving to the non-community property state.
-In addition, but not those states where income of separate property is separate.
-At the same time, subsection (a)(1)(A) B)(ii) makes this act applicable to applies to "appreciations or other increases" in separate property that result from community effort or expenditures of time, toil, or talent of a spouse in community, provided that the "appreciation" or other increase" would be characterized as community property by the relevant community property jurisdiction.
+Although not included in subsection (a)(1)(B), "income, rent, profit, appreciation, and other increase" from separate property in those states where such income is considered community property is included under subsection (a)(1)(A), as that property would be "community property under the law of the jurisdiction where the decedent or the surviving spouse was domiciled" prior to moving to the non-community property state.
+In addition, subsection (a)(1)(A) applies to appreciations or other increases in separate property that result from community effort or expenditures of time, toil, or talent of a spouse in community, provided that the appreciation or other increase would be characterized as community property by the relevant community property jurisdiction.
 See, e.g., Pereira v.
 Pereira, 103 P. 488 (Cal.
 1909).
 This result would not obtain, however, when a couple moves from one of the community property states where such an "appreciation[] or other increase" would not give rise to a community property interest in separate property but would instead give rise to a claim for reimbursement by one spouse against the other.
 See, e.g., Jensen v.
 Jensen, 665 S.W.
 2d 107 (Tex.
 1984); La.
 Civ.
 Code. art.
 2368.
 Reimbursement claims of this nature are governed by section 7 of this act rather than this section.

 The reference in this section to "income" should be read to include net income, rather than the gross income, from community property, as well as things produced from community property (i.e., "appreciations and other increases"), even if not technically revenue producing.
 Thus, if a \$500,000 house were purchased completely with community funds and increased in value to \$700,000 after the spouses moved to a non-community property state, then the entire house, not merely \$500,000 in value, is classified as community property.
-Similarly, crops produced from a community property farm and a foal produced from a horse that is owned as community property are also considered to be community property.
+Similarly, crops produced from a community property farm and a foal produced from a horse that is owned as community property are also considered to be treated as community property.

-Subsection (a)(1)(B) applies not only to "income, rent, profit, appreciation, or other increase" from community property produced prior to moving to a non-community property jurisdiction, but also after the move.
-Indeed, in the former case, such a rule would be unnecessary as all community property states already characterize "income, rent, profit, appreciation, or other increase" derived from community property as community property.
-The rule in subsection (a)(1)(B)(i), however, is necessary to be clear that even after spouses move to a non-community property state, the "income, rent, profit, appreciation, or other increase" produced by community property acquired prior to the move are still community property after the move to a non-community property state.
+Subsection (a)(1)(B) applies to "income, rent, profit, appreciation, or other increase" from community property produced after moving to a non-community property jurisdiction, Indeed, prior to a move, such a rule is unnecessary as all community property states already characterize "income, rent, profit, appreciation, or other increase" derived from community property as community property, and thus such "income, rent, profit, appreciation, or other increase" is already included under subsection (a)(1)(A).
+The rule in subsection (a)(1)(B), however, is necessary to be clear that even after spouses move to a non-community property state, the "income, rent, profit, appreciation, or other increase" produced by community property acquired prior to the move is still treated as community property after the move to a non-community property state.
 Thus, interest produced from a community property savings account after A and B move from state X (a community property state) to state Z (a non-community property state) is still treated as community property, irrespective of the location of the account.